 Even though it’s one of the most expensive destinations you’ll visit, it’s absolutely possible to fully experience this city on a modest budget.
 I’m here to tell you what to splurge on and what to skip if you have a few days to spend in The Big Apple.

 DO: Travel alone if you can

 If you only have 3 days in NYC, traveling alone is the way to go to maximize your experience.
 New York is expensive and there is A LOT to do.
 I mean, it’s truly mind boggling.
 Mismatched budgets and differing travel styles/interests can really put a damper on your experience in this city.
-I’ve always had a better time there when I’ve gone alone because I can do things at my pace and my budget and not have to worry if my friends don’t want to or have the money for the things I want to do… Or worry about them passing out from the 8 hour shopping trip I’ve done.
+I’ve always had a better time there when I’ve gone alone because I can do things at my pace and my budget and not have to worry if my friends don’t want to or have the money for the things I want to do or vise versa!

 It’s a city you can truly enjoy alone too because you’ll never actually feel alone.
-Despite the stereotypes you may have in your head, New Yorkers are just as friendly as any other people in the world.
-Just don’t be in the way if they’re in a rush. 😉
+Despite the stereotypes you may have heard, New Yorkers are just as friendly as any other people in the world.
+Just don’t be a wrench in the machine and you’re golden.

 DO: Stay in Brooklyn

 You’ll get more bang for your buck and probably have a better view.